• Home

 Holy Week for Kids: 10 Holy Week Activities Free Printable Post Preview: You’ll find ten ideas for Holy Week activities for families including a Holy Week Activities Printable.
 This printable is available in both a Catholic version and a non-Catholic version.

 While I already have a printable that features 10 Activities for Lent and Holy Week for Catholic Families, I realized the other day that it would be great to focus specifically on Holy Week.
-So, I put together a free printable for families with 10 Holy Week Activities (with two versions)!
+So, I created a free printable for families with 10 Holy Week Activities (with two versions)!

 advertisement